bobowskiiii/ToDoApi2/README.md

 # ToDoApi - README
 ToDoApi2 is a RESTful API built with ASP.NET Core and .NET 8.0.0 for managing to-do tasks.
 The project includes functionality for creating, reading, updating, and deleting (CRUD) tasks.

+Running the Application:
+- Configure the connection string in appsettings.json.
+- Restore dependencies using dotnet restore.
+- Run the application using dotnet run.

+To set up the database, execute the provided setup.sql script in your MySQL server:
+1. Open a MySQL client (e.g., MySQL Workbench).
+2. Open the setup.sql file.
+3. Execute the script to create the database and populate the tables.
+4. Ensure the connection string in appsettings.json matches your MySQL credentials.

 Key Features:
 - CRUD Operations: Endpoints for managing to-do items, including fields like title, description, completion status, expiration date, and completion percentage.